How to Make Cannabutter the Fast, Easy, and Delicious Way

 Put a quarter of water into a medium-sized pan and let it come to a boil.
 Then put the butter sticks in (try to use high-quality unsalted butter for the best results) and set the mixture on low to medium heat until the butter has melted.

-- It helps filter out some of the plant material that makes the butter taste bitter, but without affecting the potency.
+- It helps filter out some of the plant material that makes the butter green and bitter, but without affecting the potency.

 - It stops it from burning.
 Scorched butter is not a tasty treat.